KFCO: History

-Easy listening (1985-2006)
+Easy listening (1985–2006)

-The station was originally awarded as KCNQ but signed on in 1985 as KKDD, licensed to Brush, Colorado with an easy listening format.
-Its call sign changed to KSIR on July 1, 1991.

-Soft adult contemporary (2006-2008)
+Soft adult contemporary (2006–2008)

 On March 20, 2006, as the station was being relocated to Denver, its call sign changed to KSYY-FM to stand for "Sassy 107" and its soft adult contemporary format.

-Top 40 (2008-2009)
+Top 40 (2008–2009)

 The format lasted until the morning of February 7, 2008, when the station began stunting with songs featuring "One" in the title.
 At 1 PM that day, KSYY flipped to Top 40 as "One FM".
 The first song on "One FM" was "Yeah!" by Usher.
 On February 29, 2008, its call sign changed to KONN.
 At first, the station was billing their direction as "Rhythm-based hit music," but in actuality, has moved into a more mainstream Top 40/CHR approach since the format flip.

-Rhythmic top 40 (2009-2012)
+Rhythmic top 40 (2009–2012)

 On April 1, 2009, "One FM" changed its branding to "Hot 107.1".
 Competing in the Rhythmic/Top 40 ratings against KONN were KQKS and KPTT.

 On December 15, 2009, KONN changed its call letters to KDHT to better reflect its current branding.
 The KDHT call letters were on another Denver station in 1993 on 92.5, which is now KKSE-FM, before being dropped and picked up by Emmis Communications for the company's station in Austin, Texas, on 93.3 FM (now KGSR).